Non-periodic Fourier propagation algorithms for partial differential equations: Fourier methods with non-periodic boundaries

-The boundary conditions considered are of three types, and for even derivatives may be applied independently for each field component and each upper and lower boundary.
-For odd derivatives, there are compatibility restrictions between components, explained below.
-The fundamental types are: \begin{enumerate} \item Dirichlet (specified value):
+The boundary conditions considered are of three types.
+These may be applied independently for each field component and at each upper and lower boundary.
+The fundamental boundary types treated are: \begin{itemize} \item Dirichlet (specified value):